metapages/metapage/README-PACKAGE.md

 ## What is a *metapage*?

-A **metapage** is a webpage that consists of embedded and connected webpages.
+A **metapage** is a webpage that consists of a network of other embedded webpages.

-For documentation and examples: [https://dionjwa.github.io/metapage/](https://dionjwa.github.io/metapage/)
+For documentation and examples: [https://metapages.org/](https://metapages.org/)